 The Pensby Center is pleased to announce the availability of up to three summer 2015 funded fellowships for eligible undergraduates.
-These fellowships support projects that relate to the Pensby Center's mission of promoting diversity, inclusion and community development.
+Begun as internships in 2013, these annual fellowships support projects that relate to the Pensby Center's mission of promoting diversity, inclusion and community development.
 Over the course of these fellowships, students could, for example, collect, organize and annotate oral histories, letters, photographs and other historical materials from alumnae/i and past and present College faculty and staff.
 Such research could culminate in permanent additions to the College's archives, the basis of an exhibition on campus, or other significant contribution.

 Emmett Binkowski is a Psychology Major and Gender and Sexuality Studies Minor.
 He is a junior at the College and works as a supervisor at Haffner Dining Hall.
 He is also one of the student representatives for the Gender and Sexuality Studies program and an actor in the College’s Shakespeare Performance Troupe.
 During summer 2014, his research for the Pensby Internship focused on the history of gender identity and gender expression at Bryn Mawr.
 Emmett analyzed student publications such as literary magazines, newspapers, scrapbooks and class projects for clues about gender expression on campus in different time periods since the college’s founding.
 He also spoke with BMC graduates about their experiences as undergraduates at Bryn Mawr.
 By creating a digital archive of his findings, Emmett hopes to provide a resource to members of the college community to learn about the diverse gender identities and gender expressions of past and present Bryn Mawr students.
 In addition to Vanessa Christman, who oversees the Pensby Fellows and their work, Emmett’s faculty sponsor and mentor is Dr. Anita Kurimay, Assistant Professor of History at Bryn Mawr College.

 Chantille Kennedy '15